stacysn/react-todo-walkthrough-jquery/README.md

 - Pass state from parent components to children as props
 - Pass state from children components to their parents as arguments to functions

-## Framing
+## Component-Based Architecture

-For today, we'll be creating a Todo app in React.
+Today, we'll be creating a Todo app in React.

-We've learned a tremendous amount about object oriented structures for web development.
-And they were great.
-With angular, we dabbled a bit with feature-based separation of concerns.
-React's component model takes that separation further and reduces the potential of tight coupling that often attends object oriented.
-Think of the FIRST principles:
+With Angular, we saw feature-based separation of concerns.
+React is organized with **components** that separate concerns further and reduce the potential of tight coupling.

+When designing components for your app, think of the FIRST principles:

 #### Focused

 Components should do one thing and do it well.

-It takes some time for most developers coming from an OOP background to adjust to React's component-based architecture.
-At first, a dev from an OOP background may pack too much information into a component.
-This is a fine starting point, but as you progress you will get a better sense of how to minimize component code.
+Resist the temptation to pack too much information into a component.
+As you progress you will get a better sense of how to minimize component code.

 > Think back to the Post component from the intro's class.

 #### Independent

 Components should increase cohesion and reduce coupling.

 Behavior in one component should not impact the behavior of another.

-In other words, components should not rely on one another.
+In other words, components should rely on each other as little as possible.

 > But they should compliment one another, just like our Comment component did for Post in the intro's class.